Installation Guide

 qdrant-loader config

-OpenAI API Issues
+LLM API Issues

-Problem: OpenAI API authentication errors
+Problem: LLM API authentication errors

 Solution:

-# Check API key is set
+# Check API keys are set

 echo $OPENAI_API_KEY

-# Test API key
+# Test API key (OpenAI example)

-curl -H "Authorization: Bearer $OPENAI_API_KEY" \
+curl -H "Authorization: Bearer $LLM_API_KEY" \

 https://api.openai.com/v1/models

-# Set API key
+# Set API key (new unified approach)

 export OPENAI_API_KEY="your-actual-api-key"